What a Treat: Apaches hold annual Boo-Ball game

 After the youngsters ran the bases with the Apaches, all posed in a group photo.

-A Winnie Pooh little one said he was already looking toward to next year.
+A Winnie-the-Pooh little one said he was already looking forward to next year.

 What a treat.